Dungyichao/PeriodicScheduler_Semaphore/README.md

 ### 4.3 Rendezvous (Optional)

-We only use 2 task to do the example.
+This is a bilateral synchronisation so we only use 2 task to do the example.
+Both the tasks need to wait another task to get the token (semaphore > 0) so that they can do the counting job.

 ```c++
 uint32_t count0,count1;